 Bulk supply imports should be included in section A of the table.
 The proportion of distribution input from bulk supplies should be included in column 3 and the number of bulk supply import sources should be included in column 1.
 Bulk supply exports should be excluded from this table.
 The distribution input obtained from them should not be included in the proportion of DI in either column 2 or 3.
-If a source is used by a company only to provide a bulk export it should not be included in the source numbers in column 1.
+If a source is used by the company only to provide a bulk export it should not be included in the source numbers in column 1.
+PPP data should be reported on the PPP table and not as a bulk supply on the NIW table.